 The payment process is only initiated once it has been established that the institution cannot return payments made to it due to its financial condition.
 The maximum claim per person is 100% of all deposits held by the financial institution up to a maximum of €100,000.

-More detailed information on the Deposit Guarantee Scheme, as well as relevant schemes from other EU countries, is available on the Competition and Consumer Protection Commission's (CCPC) website.
+More detailed information on the Deposit Guarantee Scheme is available from the Central Bank of Ireland.
+Information on relevant schemes from other EU countries is available on the Competition and Consumer Protection Commission's (CCPC) website.

 On 30 September 2008 the Government introduced an unlimited Government guarantee for all deposits exceeding €100,000, among other things, in certain Irish banks.
 The scheme known as the Credit Institutions Financial Support Scheme (CIFS) expired on 29 September 2010.